Rays vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 65.5% of the games this season when they were the moneyline favorite (55-29).
+- The Rays have put together a 56-29 record in games they were favored on the moneyline (winning 65.9% of those games).

-- Tampa Bay has played in 103 games with set over/under, and have combined with opponents to go over the total 54 times (54-45-4).
+- In the 104 games in which bookmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 54 times (54-46-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!